Jackson State University: Student body

+In fall 2022, Jackson State's total enrollment was 6,906, of which 4,927 were undergraduate students and 1,979 were graduate.

-As of fall 2017, 75% of Jackson State's student community was from Mississippi, with the majority from Hinds County and Madison County.
-The top three feeder states were Illinois (419 students), Louisiana (227), and Tennessee (192).
-China accounted for the highest number of international students on campus.
-90% of students identified as Black, 6% identified as white, and 4% identified with various race categories.
-34% of students were male, and 66% of students were female.
+As of fall 2020, 67% of Jackson State's student community were Mississippi residents, with the majority from Hinds County and Madison County.
+The top three feeder states were Illinois (409 students), Louisiana (269), and Georgia (220).
+Nigeria accounted for the highest number of international students on campus.
+91% of students identified as Black, 6% identified as white, and 4% identified with various race categories.
+31% of students were male, and 69% of students were female.

 Student organizations

-Jackson State University offers over 100 registered student organizations on campus.
-There are academic, residential, religious, Greek, and special interest groups established to serve the diverse interests of JSU's student community.
+Jackson State University offers over 60 registered student organizations.
+There are academic, residential, religious, Greek, and special interest groups.
 All student organizations are governed under the Student Affairs division.

-National Pan Hellenic Council

-Jackson State University's National Pan Hellenic Council (NPHC) includes all nine NPHC organizations: